 Combining Legal and Technical Knowledge

-Professor Brian Ray, director of Cleveland-Marshall’s Center for Cybersecurity Protection and founder of the Cleveland-Marshall’s MLS program, says that whether a cybersecurity professional works in a technical role, in compliance, or in business assessing risk, “they must be able to translate legal requirements–which can be very, very technical and obtuse–into operational requirements.”
+Professor Brian Ray, director of CSU College of Law’s Center for Cybersecurity Protection and founder of the CSU College of Law’s MLS program, says that whether a cybersecurity professional works in a technical role, in compliance, or in business assessing risk, “they must be able to translate legal requirements–which can be very, very technical and obtuse–into operational requirements.”

 “Our program is grounded in that approach,” says Ray, “and it is our strength.”
 Students learn the on-the-job-skills needed to understand complex arrays of regulatory requirements, understand IT systems, assess threats, and make operational decisions.